-The Group seeks to maintain high business standards, ensuring that wherever its subsidiaries are operating in the world, their business is conducted with integrity, and in compliance with the law and the Formula 1 Code of Conduct.
-The code, which includes the Group's anti-bribery and corruption policy, has been adopted by each Formula 1 subsidiary, including the company, and applies to every officer and employee of the Group.
+The company and the Group seek to maintain high business standards, ensuring that wherever its subsidiaries are operating in the world, their business is conducted with integrity, and in compliance with the law and the Formula 1 Code of Conduct.
+The code, which includes the Group's anti-bribery and corruption policy, has been adopted by Delta Topco and all its subsidiaries, and applies to every officer and employee of the Group.